UCNot/churi/doc/uri-charge-format.md

   that should be [percent-encoded].
 - Since `"!"
 (U+0021)`, `"$" (U+0024)`, and `"'" (U+0027)` prefixes have special meaning, they should be escaped
   with _dollar sign_ (`"$" (U+0024)`).
-- **A non-escaped key having more than 63 octets is illegal**.
+- **A non-escaped key having more than 63 octets is illegal at initial position**.
 It is up to the parser how to treat it, or raise an error instead.
-This requirement simplifies processing of streams containing URI charge.
+This requirement allows to quickly distinguish strings and maps when processing a stream.
+This rule makes sense only for initial key and not applied to subsequent ones.

 If entry value is an array (`foo((bar)(baz))`), it can be encoded without enclosing parentheses: `foo(bar)(baz)`.